 Collection of personal data

 PwC is legally obliged to obtain and process personal data about clients, their ultimate beneficial owners and the client representatives under the Anti-Money Laundering / Terrorist Financing Act (the AML/CTF Act) of 18 September 2017, updated following the entry into force of the Law of 20 July 2020.

-The collection of personal data for these purposes is necessary to carry out a task in the public interest within the meaning of article 5 of this Act.
+The collection of personal data for these purposes is necessary to carry out a task in the public interest within the meaning of applicable privacy and data protection legislation.

 Use of personal data

 Personal data obtained in the context of AML/CTF is processed by a compliance team using a compliance tool that serves as a record-keeping system designed for the purposes of the prevention, detection or investigation of potential money laundering and terrorist financing.
 In line with our legal obligations, our processing activities shall allow applying: